Charmoniumlike Channels $1^{+}$ with Isospin $1$ from Lattice and Effective Field Theory: Two-hadron interpolating operators with

 For $I=1$, the Wick contractions for the matrix of correlation functions (Eq.~\eqref{E0}) involve diagrams where the light quarks exclusively propagate from the source to the sink.
-Two types of quark line contractions arise for the charm quarks: one where the charm quarks propagate from the source to the sink timeslice and another where they propagate from and to the same source/sink timeslice.
+Two types of quark line contractions arise for the charm quarks: one where the charm quarks propagate from the source to the sink time slice and another where they propagate from and to the same source/sink time slice.
 The latter annihilation diagrams can mix with channels that do not contain charm quarks.
 Similar to most previous works, we omit these diagrams as it is very challenging to include this mixing in the lattice calculation.
 We remark that experiments do not observe these decay channels in the region of interest.

 The setup for all the interpolators implemented in this study is provided in Table~\ref{tab:irreps}.
 Their free energies, in the center-of-momentum (cm) frame, mainly span the region below $\SI{4.2}{GeV}$.
 For more comprehensive lists, we refer to Tables~\ref{tab:Cm} and \ref{tab:Cp} in Appendix \ref{sec:app:interpolators}.
-To study $s$-wave $D\bar D^*$ scattering with spin-parity $1^+$, we focus on two finite-volume irreducible representations (irreps) of the spatial lattice symmetry groups $O_h$ ($|{\bi P}|=0$) and $\textrm{Dic}_4$ ($|{\bi P}|=1\cdot2\pi/L$), namely $\Lambda^P=T_1^+$ and $\Lambda=A_2$, respectively.
+To study s-wave $D\bar D^*$ scattering with spin-parity $1^+$, we focus on two finite-volume irreducible representations (irreps) of the spatial lattice symmetry groups $O_h$ ($|{\bi P}|=0$) and $\textrm{Dic}_4$ ($|{\bi P}|=1\cdot2\pi/L$), namely $\Lambda^P=T_1^+$ and $\Lambda=A_2$, respectively.

 The partial-wave method and the projection method (see Ref. \cite{Prelovsek2017}) are employed for the construction of inter\-polators in the case of $|{\bi P}|=0$ and $|{\bi P}|=1\cdot2\pi/L$, respectively.
-In the absence of inter\-action, two-particle states can exhibit energy degeneracy if at least one particle has a non-zero spin.
+Let us consider the noninteracting limit when the two hadrons do not interact.
+In this case, two-particle states can exhibit energy degeneracy if at least one particle has a nonzero spin.
 This degeneracy depends on the spin and momentum of both particles.
+The multiplicity of noninteracting levels is determined by the number of possible linearly independent interpolators.
 As an illustrative example, consider the case of $J/\psi\pi$ (vector-pseudoscalar) inter\-polators that transform according to a certain ``row'' of the 3D irrep $T_1^{+-}$.
 The total spin of a pseudoscalar-vector two-meson system is $S=1$.
 Considering $J^P=1^+,\ 3^+,\ \ldots\ $ that contribute to $T_1^{+-}$, one can have the partial waves $\ell=0,\ 2,\ \ldots\ $.
-When both particles are at rest, the orbital angular momentum $\ell=0$ (s-wave)
+When both particles are at rest, then $\ell=0$ (s wave)